grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 To do so, activate two additional features:

-- `externalServiceAccounts` - queries Grafana's user permissions.
+- `externalServiceAccounts` - to get a service account to query Grafana's user permissions.
-- `idForwarding` - identifies the user/service account.
+- `idForwarding` - to receive id tokens identifying the requester (user/service account).

 In your `plugin.json`, add the `iam` section to get a service account token with the needed permissions: